eyrafabdullayev/crypto-currencies/README.md

   2) If you are using RXJava

-    >At first you must define this variable
+    > At first you must define this variable
     //it used for when the Activity has been destroyed closing calls private var compositeDisposable: CompositeDisposable? = null

-    >then you must initialize this variable in onCreate() method like below compositeDisposable = CompositeDisposable()
+    > Then you must initialize this variable in onCreate() method like below compositeDisposable = CompositeDisposable()

+    > After that

   ```kotlin
         val retrofit = Retrofit.Builder()